 - 4.1.
-As this is the first report to be presented to Committee investments data will be shown from 01 April 2009 to 31 August 2009.
-Going forward, only activity per quarter will be detailed in each report. - 4.2.
-Investments made in the period 01 April 2009 to 31 August 2009 totalled £515.630m.
+This report will provide details of investments made between 1 September and 30 November 2009. - 4.2.
+Investments made in the period 1 September to 30 November 2009 totalled £258.024m.
 This is broken down per sector and institution in Table 1 below.
-48% of these investments were made in the UK Government through the Government's Debt Management Office (DMO) deposit facility.
-Rates of interest paid by the DMO are the lowest of all counterparties, but is the most secure counterparty.
+73% of these investments were made in the UK Government through the Governments Debt Management Office (DMO) deposit facility.
+The DMO is the most secure counterparty, however rates of interest paid by the DMO are the lowest of all counterparties.